Felipe VI: Education and military training

-Sports and participation in the Olympics
+Participation in the Olympics

 Felipe was a member of the Spanish Olympic sailing team at the 1992 Summer Olympics held in Barcelona.
 Felipe took part in the opening ceremony as the Spanish team's flag bearer.
 The Spanish crew finished in sixth place in the Soling class and obtained an Olympic diploma.
 He is an honorary member of the International Soling Association.
-Both his mother and uncle, King Konstantínos II of the Hellenes, were on the Greek sailing team at the 1960 Summer Olympics in Rome (his mother as a substitute), and Felipe's father and sister were also Olympic sailors for Spain.
+Both his mother and uncle, King Constantine II of Greece, were on the Greek sailing team at the 1960 Summer Olympics in Rome (his mother as a substitute), and Felipe's father and sister were also Olympic sailors for Spain.

-Felipe has been a supporter of Atlético Madrid since watching them win the 1976 Copa del Generalísimo Final.
-He is also the club's honorary president since 2003.

-Later, as king, Felipe also attended the Spanish national rugby union team's final home rugby union match in the 2018 Rugby Europe Championship.

 Marriage and children

 Felipe's bachelor years were a source of interest to the Spanish press for several years.
 His name was linked with several eligible women, but only two notable girlfriends: Spanish noblewoman Isabel Sartorius, around 1989 to 1991, daughter of the Marquess of Mariño, who was viewed unfavorably by the Royal Family due to her mother's cocaine addiction, and Norwegian model Eva Sannum, who modeled underwear.

+Although there were some engagement rumors in the previous weeks, on 31 October 2003, a TV program called Con T de Tarde announced unexpectedly that the Prince of Asturias was dating Letizia Ortiz Rocasolano, a television journalist who had been married previously.
+The following day, the Royal Household made official their engagement.
+According to the Royal House, they met in late 2002.
+The official hand petition was made on 6 November 2003 at the Royal Palace of El Pardo.
+Felipe proposed with a 16-carat diamond engagement ring with a white gold trim and gifted her with a pearl and sapphire necklace.
+Ortiz marked the occasion by giving him white gold and sapphire cufflinks and a classic book, El doncel de don Enrique el doliente by Mariano José de Larra.

-When Felipe finally began a serious relationship, nothing was suspected before the official announcement of the Prince's engagement on 1 November 2003 to Letizia Ortiz Rocasolano, a television journalist who had been married previously.
-The couple were married on the morning of 22 May 2004 in the Almudena Cathedral, Madrid, with representatives of royal families from all over the world and most heads of state from Latin America present.
+The wedding, which was officiated by the archbishop of Madrid and president of the Spanish Episcopal Conference, Antonio María Rouco Varela, took place on the morning of 22 May 2004 in the Almudena Cathedral, with representatives of royal families from all over the world and most heads of state from Latin America present.
+In Spain alone, the royal wedding was watched by more than 25 million viewers, the most watched television event in the history of Spanish television.

 Felipe and Letizia have two daughters: Leonor, Princess of Asturias (born 31 October 2005) and Infanta Sofía (born 29 April 2007).
 Both were born at Ruber International Hospital in Madrid.